Ojas-Sharma-7/GPGPU-SIM_SIMULATION_SETUP_RODINIA_3.1/README.md

 -   **Linux OS** (Ubuntu 18.04 / 20.04 / 22.04 recommended)
 -   NVIDIA CUDA Toolkit (version compatible with GPGPU-Sim)
--   GCC / G++ compiler
+-   GCC / G++ compiler (may throw some error with gcc 9 , try to use 8 or lower version)
 -   GNU Make and standard development tools

-> ⚠️ GPGPU-Sim is not supported on Windows or macOS.
+>  GPGPU-Sim is not supported on Windows or macOS.

 ------------------------------------------------------------------------

-## 📦 Install Required Dependencies (Ubuntu/Debian)
+## Install Required Dependencies (Ubuntu/Debian)

 Install all required system packages: